Billy Joel: Music career

-1965–1970: Early career
+1964–1970: Early career

-Influenced by early rock and roll and rhythm and blues artists, including groups such as The Beatles, The Everly Brothers and Elvis Presley, Joel favored tightly structured pop melodies and down-to-earth songwriting.
-After seeing The Beatles on The Ed Sullivan Show, Joel decided to pursue a career in music.
-In an interview he said of the group's effect on him:
+Although Joel's compositions are infused with references to classical music, his music mostly encompasses pop and rock, fitting into the subgenres of pop rock and soft rock.
+Furthermore, Joel's tightly structured melodies and down-to-earth songwriting betray the influence of early rock & roll and rhythm & blues artists, including Elvis Presley and the Everly Brothers.
+However, it was only after seeing the Beatles on The Ed Sullivan Show that he decided to pursue a career in music.
+As he later commented:

-At age 16, Joel joined the Echoes, a group that specialized in British Invasion covers.
+At age 16, Joel joined the Echoes, a group which specialized in British Invasion covers.
 The Echoes began recording in 1965.
 Joel played piano on several records released through Kama Sutra Productions and on recordings produced by Shadow Morton.
-Joel played on a demo version of "Leader of the Pack", which became a major hit for the Shangri-Las.
-Joel states that in 1964 he played on a recording of the Shangri-Las' "Remember (Walking in the Sand)" but he is unaware of whether he played on the demo or master version.
+He played on a demo version of "Leader of the Pack", which in 1964 became a major hit for the Shangri-Las, and has said that he was also on the demo or master recording of their song "Remember (Walking in the Sand)".
 The released single included a co-producer credit for Artie Ripp, who later was the first to sign and produce Joel as a solo artist after Michael Lang, who had given Joel a monetary advance, passed Joel along to Ripp to focus his attentions elsewhere.

-In late 1965, the Echoes changed their name to the Emeralds, and then to the Lost Souls.
+In late 1965, the Echoes changed their name briefly to the Emeralds, and then to the Lost Souls.
 Joel left the band in 1967 to join the Hassles, a Long Island group that had signed with United Artists Records.
 Over the next year and a half, they released four singles and two albums (The Hassles and Hour of the Wolf).
-All were commercial failures.
+However, all were commercial failures.
 Joel and drummer Jon Small left the Hassles in 1969 to form the duo Attila, releasing an eponymous debut album in July 1970.
 The duo disbanded the following October when Joel began an affair with Small's wife, Elizabeth.
 The pair later married.